absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 This is the first command any user should run.
 Without on-boarding yourself you will not be able to run any subatomic commands.
 You will need to input your `first name`, `last name`, `email address` and `domain username`.
 Once submitted you will be able to execute subatomic commands granted you have the permission to execute them.
 For a detailed walk through click [here](../user-guide/onboarding.md).

 ---
-#### `sub patch s2i image`
+#### `sub patch package s2i image`
-This looks up the latest versions of s2i ImageStream's available, tags a selected one to your Team DevOps environment, and changes a selected Application's BuildConfig to use updated ImageStream.
+This looks up the latest versions of s2i ImageStream's available in the centralised resources namespace, and changes a selected Application's BuildConfig to use the updated ImageStream.

 ---
 #### `sub project request jenkins job`